grafana/loki/CONTRIBUTING.md

 ## Setup

-A common problem raises in local environments when you want your module to use a locally modified dependency:
+A common problem arises in local environments when you want your module to use a locally modified dependency:
 How do you make Go understand you don't want to fetch upstream dependencies but use local ones?
 You could modify `go.mod` and use `replace` directives, but it's highly harming *Developer Experience* as you need to roll back your `go.mod` before committing.